KayGbrl/Frogger_GEX2023/README.md

 The world of Frogger is a mix of urban (road) and natural (river) environments, all this in a retro pixel style.
-The lower part is the road with four lanes to cross.
+The lower part is the road with four or five lanes to cross.
 The middle part is one tile big from left to right, where the player can be safe for a few seconds.
-The upper part is the river which has three or four lanes to cross.
+The upper part is the river which has four or five lanes to cross.
 The last part at the top of the level is the finished space.
 Getting there will end the game, and the player has won.

 ## Sketch of environment